 Godot supports C# and GodotScript for scripting.
 C# is widely used and GodotScript is intuitive and readable, similar to Python.
 This way, whether you know C# already, or enjoy the simplicity of Python’s syntax, Godot has you covered.

 It’s hard to gauge Godot’s placement in the market, as it is relatively new to the scene and has not yet been adopted by any AAA studios as their engine of choice.
 However, Godot’s lead developer Juan Linietsky has mentioned on Twitter that Godot was the third most used game engine in the Global Game Jam this year.
 It seems that independent developers are starting to migrate away from quick, light engines such as GameMaker in favor of Godot.

 It’s too early to say exactly where Godot fits in the rankings of the more established engines, but it’s definitely worth trying out.

 While no blockbuster titles have been created using Godot, it has the capabilities of all the major engines, with the benefit of being completely free, open-source, and easy to learn.
 All things considered, it seems like Godot will become a big player in the industry.

-Being completely open-source promises almost constant support for the engine as well.
+Being completely open-source also promises constant support for the engine as well.
 Even if the team behind Godot were to vanish one day, the community could continue to improve and maintain the engine, as they are doing already.
-Unlike other companies that depreciate features in newer releases, having control over the engine’s source code allows people to keep Godot going.
+Unlike other companies that reduce features in newer releases, having control over the engine’s source code allows people to keep Godot going.